pmagtulis/covid-ph/README.md

 # covid-philippines
 A Covid-19 database containing cases and test numbers

 Source: Department of Health data drop (as of Jan.
-5)
+7)

 # Recent updates

 As of Jan.
-7: Included code to track cases by day on a provincial, municipal, and regional level, added samples data, charts are bigger, cleaned and made more succinct.
+7: Included code to track cases by day on a provincial and regional level, **groupby** municipalities added samples data, charts are bigger, cleaned and made more succinct.

 # What is this about?